 What was your approach for locating learning resources?

-This was a team approach, so it was Tony, Tom and I all working together.
+This was a team approach, so it was Tony, Tom, and I all working together.
 Our general approach was that we all scoured for our own references, from things that we already use in class, and compared them with each other.
-And then in those places where we saw gaps, we either asked friends who might be able to help us with things or looked around on the Internet.
+In those places where we saw gaps, we either asked friends who might be able to help us with things or looked around on the Internet.
 I also talked to our librarian here on campus a couple times.

 Did you go to any specific sources?

 We did have a commitment to try to make sure that all of the resources were free.
 So Tony, for instance, was in charge of looking for a free textbook, and he’s the one who found the one that we selected.
 I looked a lot at the OER Commons, set up an account, and started accumulating some things there.
 That was a helpful resource.
 I hadn’t really known that there was such a rich collection of vendors or channels on YouTube from people who really developed a nice collection of tutorials.
 Some of the YouTube channels that we found really did a nice job of explaining problem-solving in real time, talking through problems.
 We have three or four go-to channels that we really like, because they’re pitched at the right level.
 So that’s another thing that was really important to us is in all of the chemistry instruction content out there on the Internet—it’s pitched at many different levels.
 We didn’t want a high school level, and we didn’t want a general chemistry level, which is what prepares the science majors.
 We wanted to hit the right spot in between that would appeal to adult learners.

 What criteria were you using to evaluate the materials?